maxpou/maxpou.fr/content/_drafts/2020-code-review/code-review.md

 * Spot potentials bugs;
 * Discuss about the architecture.

-And also be a better developper. **Reading code is probably the best way to improve your coding skills**!
+And also be a better developer. **Reading code is probably the best way to improve your coding skills**!

 ## Definition of Done